Burlington Centre

 Burlington Centre (formerly known as Burlington Mall) is a 721000 sqft shopping mall located in Burlington, Ontario, Canada.
 It is one of the two enclosed malls in Burlington, Ontario, the other being the Mapleview Centre.
-The stores at Burlington Centre include Hudson's Bay, Homesense, Old Navy and Winners.
-It has two floors, the upper floor covers the wing leading to the food court, the floor above the food court area, and the second floor of Hudson's Bay.
-The Hudson's Bay store gained national media attention in 2021 for its Zellers pop-up shop.
+The stores at Burlington Centre include HomeSense, Old Navy and Winners.
+It has two floors, the upper floor covers the wing leading to the food court, the floor above the food court area, and the second floor of the former Hudson's Bay location.
+The former Hudson's Bay store gained national media attention in 2021 for its Zellers pop-up shop., but was closed on February 9, 2025.